-IT IS ORDERED THAT 1.
-The provision in \$ 12.92 of the Commission's Rules exempting amateur radio station licensees who operate portable stations on frequencies above 25 Mc. from the re-quirements of prior notice to the district inspector where operation is intended is suspended until further order of the Commission.
-On and after the date of this order, the opera-tion of portable stations on frequencies above 25 Mc. shall be subject to the same requirements of prior notice as are specified for the operation of nortable stations on frequencies specified for the operation of portable stations on frequencies below 25 Mc. in § 12.92.
+1. The provision in § 12.92 of the Commission's Rules exempting amateur radio station licensees who operate portable stations on frequencies above 25 Mc. from the requirements of prior notice to the district inspector where operation is intended is suspended until further order of the Commission.
+On and after the date of this order, the operation of portable stations on frequencies above 25 Mc. shall be subject to the same requirements of prior notice as are be subject to the same requirements of prior notice as are specified for the operation of portable stations on frequencies below 25 Mc. in § 12.92.
 2. The provisions of § 12.93(a) of the Commission's Rules regarding the operation of non-portable stations which have been moved from one permanent location to another not specified in the station license, are suspended until further order of the Commission.

-3. The licensee of an amateur radio station may, on and after the date of this order, commence operation at a permanent location other than that specified in the station license if advance written notice is given to the inspector in charge of the district for which the station license was ischarge of the district for which the station house was is-sued, and to the inspector in charge of the district in which the operation (on frequencies below or above 25 Mc.) is intended of the following particulars: the station call, the name of the licensee, and the proposed station location.
-4. The licensee of an amateur radio station who is now operating at a permanent location other than that specified is the steine licensee may continue such operation if within to the inspector in charge of the district for which the sta-to the inspector in charge of the district for which the sta-We distribute the instant of the instant of the instant of the distribute in the rest of the district in which the station is being operated (on frequencies below or above 25 Mc.) of the following particulars: the station call, the name of the licensee, and the station loca-

-5. The operator of an amateur station located at a permanent location other than that specified in the station license shall follow the calling procedure referred to in § 12.93(c).
+3. The licensee of an amateur radio station may, on and after the date of this order, commence operation at a per-manent location other than that specified in the station license if advance written notice is given to the inspector in charge of the district for which the station license was ischarge of the district for which the station license was is-sued, and to the inspector in charge of the district in which the operation (on frequencies below or above 25 Mc.) is intended of the following particulars: the station call, the name of the licensee, and the proposed station location.
+4. The licensee of an amateur radio station who is now operating at a permanent location other than that specified in the station license may continue such operation if, within thirty days of the date of this Order, written notice is given to the inspector in charge of the district for which the sta-tion license was issued and to the inspector in charge of the to lice inspector in charge of the instact for which the sta-tion license was issued, and to the inspector in charge of the district in which the station is being operated (on frequencies below or above 25 Mc.) of the following particulars: the station call, the name of the licensee, and the station location.
+5. The operator of an amateur station located at a perincense shall follow the calling procedure referred to in \$ 12.93(c).
 This Order shall become effective immediately.